Zasilkovna/WooCommerce/readme.txt

 = 1.8.6 =
 Fixed: The static function where it would falsely trim a submitted full number ending with 0.
 Fixed: Fixed validation for hidden default dimensions inputs with invalid values.
+Fixed: TypeError when getting cart product instance that could appear at checkout.
 Updated: Syncing order statuses one by one instead of a single batch.

 [See changelog for all versions](https://raw.githubusercontent.com/Zasilkovna/WooCommerce/main/changelog.txt)